Nomination Form - Self-Advocate Leadership of the Year Award Logo

-• BC People First is proud to present the Self-Advocate Leadership of the Year Award.
-In celebration of an individual who has shown exceptional leadership and knowledge throughout the 2020 year in the field of advocating for the rights of people with intellectual or developmental disabilities.
+• BC People First is proud to present the annual Self-Advocate Leadership of the Year Award.
+In celebration of self-advocacy and the power of self-advocates.
+This award goes to someone in BC who has shown leadership and knowledge throughout the past year in the field of advocating for the rights of people with intellectual or developmental disabilities.

-Nominees are people in BC with intellectual or developmental disabilities who have completed exceptional self-advocacy and disability rights related work throughout the past year.
+• The person being nominated must have completed self-advocacy and disability rights related work throughout the past year.

 Nomination Guidelines: